LatinScribe/siloam-public/README.md

 > _Note:_ If you wish to run the app in "developer" mode for testing and development purposes, please use the developer.sh file instead of run.sh

+Common errors:
+- If you get: "bash script sh cannot execute required file not found": This is likely because the text editor you opened the files with has changed the CRLF line endings.
+You should run "dos2unix script" where script is replaced with the relevant script name.

 #### Method 2.
 Manual

 * You should install node: https://nodejs.org/en/download